kyma-project/telemetry-manager/docs/contributor/arch/011-kymastatsmetrics.md

 | kyma.module.status.condition | reason, status, name, type | Exports condition status of all conditions under .status.conditions.
 Value is 1 if the condition status is 1, else 0. |

 Collecting the module specific metrics should continue working in the case of a Node or Pod failure (high availability) without emitting metrics multiple times.
 To ensure this behavior, Kubernetes API server [leases](https://kubernetes.io/docs/concepts/architecture/leases/) can be used while only the lease holder should emit metrics.
 We will investigate for a generic solution in the OpenTelemetry Collector.

+The status of the Kyma CR should not be exported as a metric by the described approach.
+The receiver should also work with individually installed modules that are not managed by the lifecycle manager.
+The synchronization of the Kyma CR to module CRs is considered to be out of scope for this end-user facing metrics.